 - Frame of Reference Training (FOR) – It helps to improve the accuracy of the rater by thoroughly familiarizing raters with various employee performance dimensions to be assessed.

 - Behavioural Observation Training (BO) – It focuses on how raters observe, store, recall, and use information about performance.
 Fundamentally, it improves raters skills at observing performance.

 - Self-Leadership Training (SL) – The goal of SL training is to improve a rater’s confidence in their ability to manage employee performance.
 It includes positive self-talk, mental imagery, positive beliefs and thought patterns.

 Before you implement your PMS, an action plan is required to test a version of the entire system so that adjustments and revisions can be made as required to achieve the organizational objective.

 In the pilot testing phase, evaluations won’t be recorded in the employee’s files; however, the system is implemented in its entirety from beginning to end.
 It will include all the steps that would be required if the system had actually been implemented.

-One of the primary aspects of the pilot testing is that all participants should maintain records taking into account any problems they encounter, ranging from issues with the appraisal form to how the performance is measured in the feedback received.
+One of the primary aspects of the pilot testing is that all participants should maintain records taking into account any problems they encounter, ranging from issues with the appraisal form to how the performance is measured in the timely feedback received.